How do you aim combination shots when the gap between the balls is small?

 Here are some useful conclusions from a math/physics analysis in TP B.21:

-- When the gap between the OBs is 3/8″ (9.5mm), the 2nd ball heads very straight (i.e., the throw effect cancels the cut effect) over a fairly wide range of 1st-ball angles, regardless of ball conditions.
+- When the gap between the OBs is 3/8″ (9.5mm) or 1/6 a ball diameter or 1/3 a ball radius, the 2nd ball heads very straight (i.e., the throw effect cancels the cut effect) over a fairly wide range of 1st-ball angles, regardless of ball conditions.
 At larger angles, the 2nd ball heads in the cut direction (because the cut effect is larger than the throw effect).
 Fortunately, 9.5mm is just slightly smaller than the diameter of typical low-CB-deflections shafts, so it is easy to judge the optimal gap size with your tip.
 Alternatively, you can visualize the gap size as 1/3 the radius of a ball (1/3 * 1.125″ = 1/3 * 9/8″ = 3/8″).
 Alternatively, visualize 3/8″ as between 1/4″ and 1/2″ (which many people can picture fairly easily).

 - When the gap between the OBs is very small (much less than 3/8″ or 9.5 mm), the 2nd OB heads in the throw direction at smaller 1st-ball angles and slower speeds (except at really small angles where speed has no effect), but the 2nd OB heads in the cut direction at larger angles and faster speed.
 The largest throw effect occurs close to a 1/2-ball hit.